heading-dotRevitalize Your Health with

 While it's impossible to say how much salvageable tissue is lost in the time after a stroke, hyperbaric chamber therapy may help boost cell reproduction and provide oxygen to tissue that died due to lack of blood flow.
 The non-functioning cells around the damaged tissue area cause much of a person's post-stroke issues.
 If HBOT can help bring life back to dead cells, the stroke victim could regain lost functionality.

 Over the years, many studies have shown promising results when patients use hyperbaric chambers for stroke recovery.
-In fact, a study conducted in 2013 by Tel Aviv University's Dr. Shai Efrati showed without a doubt that high oxygen levels can awaken dormant neurons.
 After a two-month period of HBOT for two hours a day, five times a week, brain imaging showed a significant increase in neuronal activity in patients compared to periods of non-treatment.

 Patients in this study reported better sensation, less paralysis, and more ability to speak.